netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    The "schedule-id" parameter is useful to uniquely identify a schedule in a network device or controller if multiple scheduling contexts exists.

-   The "state" parameter is defined to configure/expose the sheduling state, depends on the use of the grouping.
-Likewise, the "version" parameter summarizes the current schedule version information.
+   The "state" parameter is defined to configure/expose the sheduling state, depending on the use of the grouping.
+The "identityref" type is used for this parameter to allow extensibility in future modules.
+For example, a "conflicted" state is valid in scheduling contexts where multiple systems struggle for the scheduling of the same property.

-   The "last-update" parameter identifies when the schedule was last modified.
+   The "version" parameter summarizes the current schedule version information, and the "last-update" parameter identifies when the schedule was last modified.

    The "schedule-type" parameter identifies the type of the current schedule.
    The "counter", "last-occurrence", and "upcoming-occurrence" data nodes are only avaliable when the "schedule-type" is "recurrence".

+   The current grouping captures the most common definition that is applicable to all scheduling contexts.
+Future modules can define other useful parameters as needed.
+For example, in scheduling context that allows multiple system sources to exist, the "source" and "precedence" parameters may need to reflect how schedules from different sources should be prioritised.

 #  Features and Augmentations